How Solar Generators Keep Your Home Powered

 Stand-alone

-This is a larger generator that is designed to be used as the primary power source for your home.
-It generates electricity via solar panels, which are used to charge the solar battery with the help of a charger controller.
+This is a larger generator that is designed to be used as a supplemental or backup power source for your home (rather than a full-time primary power source in most cases).
+It generates electricity via solar panels, which are used to charge the solar battery with the help of a charge controller.
 An inverter is then used to convert the electricity for use in your home.
 When choosing a stand-alone solar generator, it’s important to consider the capacity you need to power your home appliances and electronics.
-The higher wattage output can power a wide range of appliances and devices.
+While models with higher wattage output can support a broader range of appliances and devices, actual performance will depend on the system's overall design, including battery capacity and inverter specifications.

 On average, this generator’s cost ranges from $2,000 to $25,000 depending on capacity and features.
 Popular brands include Geneverse, Jackery, Anker, Bluetti, and EcoFlow.